WJBK-TV Studios Building: Description

 The former WJBK-TV Studios Building is a two-story red brick Georgian Revival structure with limestone trim and brick quoins.
 The front facade has a projecting central section with a limestone-trimmed entry portico with flanked by Ionic columns.
 Equally spaced aluminum six-over-six double-hung windows run on either side of the entrance, and above on the second floor.
 Atop that is a tall frieze, classical cornice, and a limestone trimmed pediment with an oval window in the center.
+Many former Storer stations operated from studio facilities built in a similar style.

 The interior of the building is divided into two sections: the office/administrative portion and the studio portion.
 The office portion contains a long rectangular entrance lobby and waiting room paneled with cypress wood, and a large two story open staircase, with curbed transition between rungs, in the center.
 The studio portion holds two studio spaces and a control room.
 The studio space was intended to be divided up, holding different sets in the studio at one time as needed.